yolken/yolken-blog/site/_posts/2023-06-18-goodbye-san-francisco.md

 Yes, lots of cities in the US have problems.
 But SF's are genuine outliers in multiple dimensions.

 #### SF was much worse in the 90's (substitute some other, long-past decade here).
-Shouldn't be be grateful about the progress made over the last few decades?
+Shouldn't we be grateful about the progress made over the last few decades?

 I don't think that's relevant.
 The SF of today is a very different place from the one of 30+ years ago, with many more resources, technologies, and policy learnings